W1seGit/Syllabye-backend/README.md

 - Has short-term per-user memory (recent conversation turns).
 - Manages events only for the authenticated user.

-## Database

-- Default: SQLite file `app.db` in this folder.
-- It is ignored by git and can be safely deleted/reset in development.

 ## Notes

 - `.env` and other secrets are ignored by git via `.gitignore`.
-- `app.db` and `chat.html` are local artifacts and are also ignored.
+- `chat.html` is a local artifact and is also ignored.